F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 In Telemetry Streaming v1.6.0 and later, you must use the **facility** parameter with the legacy format to specify a Splunk facility in your declarations.
 The facility parameter is for identification of location/facility in which the BIG-IP is located (such as 'Main Data Center', 'AWS', or 'NYC').

+..
+IMPORTANT:: If a Splunk Consumer is configured with the legacy format, then it ignores events from Event Listener.

 Required information for **facility**:
   - The facility parameter must be inside of **actions** and then **setTag** as shown in the example.
   - The value for **facility** is arbitrary, but must be a string.